Email-based 2-Factor Authentication: Step-by-step settings

 To set-up Shield's email-based 2-factor authentication (2FA) properly, please follow these steps:

-After enabling this options, you'll see a message that the ability of your site to send email hasn't been verified.
-Also, you'll probably see a notice about this inside the Shield's admin area.
+You'll see a message that the ability of your site to send email hasn't been verified.
+Also, you'll probably see a notice about this inside the Shield's admin area. (see the screenshot below)

 The notice mentioned above will show you where exactly this email has been sent.
-In case you need to resend it, you may use "Resend email verification" link.
+In case you need to resend it, you may use "Resend verification email" link.

 Important: Pay attention to the email address Shield points out in this notice.
 The email address is your WordPress site email, not your user email.
 The email address of your WordPress site is the right place to look for verification email.
 If you can't find it in your inbox, check the spam folder.